realA10001986/Flux-Capacitor/README.md

 >The term "WiFi network" is used for both "WiFi network" and "ip subnet" here for simplicity reasons.
 However, for BTTFN communication, the devices must be on the same IP subnet, regardless of how they take part in it: They can be connected to different WiFi networks, if those WiFi networks are part of the same ip subnet.
 </details>

-In order to connect your FC to the TCD using BTTFN, just enter the TCD's IP address or hostname in the **_IP address or hostname of TCD_** field in the FC's Config Portal.
+In order to connect your FC to the TCD using BTTFN, just enter the TCD's hostname - usually "timecircuits" - in the **_Hostname or IP address of TCD_** field in the FC's Config Portal.
 On the TCD, no special configuration is required.

 Afterwards, the FC and the TCD can communicate wirelessly and
 - play time travel sequences in sync,
 - both play an alarm-sequence when the TCD's alarm occurs,
 - the FC can be remote controlled through the TCD's keypad (command codes 3xxx),
 - the FC can remote control the TCD's keypad (see [below](#remote-controlling-the-tcds-keypad))
-- the FC queries the TCD for GPS speed if desired to adapt chase speed to GPS speed,
+- the FC queries the TCD for speed (GPS, rotary encoder, Remote) if desired to adapt its idle pattern to speed,
 - the FC queries the TCD for fake power and night mode, in order to react accordingly if so configured,
 - pressing "0" on the IR remote control or the FC's Time Travel button can trigger a synchronized Time Travel on all BTTFN-connected devices, just like if that Time Travel was triggered through the TCD.